MusicCube demonstrates basic use of OpenGL ES, OpenAL, Audio File Services on the iPhone for manipulating sound in a 3D environment.

 MusicCube demonstrates use of the OpenAL framework for positional audio, and as such is best suited for a stereo listening environment (headphones, external speakers, etc.)

-The EAGLView class defines the view object that handles 2D and 3D drawing using OpenGL ES.
-The object is responsible for updating and displaying the representation of the OpenAL environment and handling user interaction.
+The GLKViewContoller subclass is responsible for OpenGL drawing, updating and displaying the representation of the OpenAL environment and handling user interaction.

 MyOpenALSupport.h provides helper functions for various common OpenAL-related tasks (opening files for data read, creating devices and context objects, etc.)

 The MusicCubePlayback class defines the audio playback object for the application.
 The object responds to the OpenAL environment.

 The MusicCubeAppDelegate class defines the application delegate object.

 Removed compiler and Static Analyzer warnings.